Gerald R. Dickens

-Gerald R. Dickens is Professor of Earth Science at Trinity College Dublin, and is a researcher into the history of the world’s oceans, with respect to the changing patterns of their geology, chemistry and biology.
+Gerald R. Dickens is Professor of Earth Science at Trinity College Dublin, and researches the history of the world’s oceans, with respect to the changing patterns of their geology, chemistry and biology.

 'Jerry' Dickens's degrees are a PhD from the University of Michigan in Oceanography (1996), M.S. from the University of Michigan in Oceanography (1993), and a B.S. from the University of California, Davis 1989.
-Dickens is a Science Editor for the journal Geology, published by the Geological Society of America, but also has been past Editor in Chief of Paleoceanography.
+Dickens was chief editor for several major earth science journals, notably Geology, and GSA Today, published by the Geological Society of America, but he was also past Editor in Chief of Paleoceanography.
 In 2013 and 2017 he became a fellow of the Geological Society of America and the American Geophysical Union.

 Dickens was Lecturer and Senior Lecturer in the Department of Earth Sciences at James Cook University in Australia from 1997 to 2001.
 He was appointed an associate professor at Rice University in August 2001, becoming a full Professor in June 2008.
-In 2003 Dickens received the 2002/2003 Distinguished Lecturer Award from the Joint Oceanographic Institutions, and in 2008 the Distinguished Lecturer Award of the American Association of Petroleum Geologists (AAPG).
+Since 2020, he is the 1843 Chair of Geology at Trinity College Dublin.
+In 2003 Dickens was the 2002/2003 Distinguished Lecturer Award from the Joint Oceanographic Institutions, and in 2008 the Distinguished Lecturer Award of the American Association of Petroleum Geologists (AAPG).
+From 2005 to 2010, he served as Master of Martel College at Rice University.
+MBYM.